wazo-platform/wazo-doc/source/system/xivo-auth/stock_plugins.rst

 Supported policy variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+* id: The ID of the user authenticating
-* user.uuid: The UUID of the user authenticating
+* uuid: The UUID of the user authenticating
+* voicemails: a list of voicemail ID associated to this user
+* lines: a list of line ID associated to this user
+* extensions: a list of extension ID associated to this user
+* endpoint_sip: a list of SIP endpoint ID associated to this user
+* endpoing_sccp: a list of SCCP endpoint ID associated to this user
+* endpoint_custom: a list of custum endpoint ID associated to this user

 .. _auth-backends-ldap: